SS 202 abc

 first, second, third terms

-Course will introduce the student to the central problemswh of political theory and analysis, beginning with the essential components of the democratic state and proceeding through a variety of empirical topics.
+Course will introduce the student to the central problems of political theory and analysis, beginning with the essential components of the democratic state and proceeding through a variety of empirical topics.
 These topics will include the analysis of electoral and legislative institutions, legislative agenda processes, voting behavior, comparative political economy, and cooperation and conflict in international politics.
 The student will be sensitized to the primary empirical problems of the discipline and trained in the most general applications of game theoretic reasoning to political science.
 Open to Social Science graduate students only.

 Hirsch, Katz, Lopez-Moctezuma